-Encompass is a partnership between the Police, Local Authority and designated staff, known as Key Adults.
+Encompass is a partnership between the Police, Local Authority and Education.
 Working together to safeguard children, the Police will inform us about any domestic abuse incident where a child or young person has been present.
 In the short term this will enable us to take appropriate steps to support students during what could be an emotionally difficult day.
-In its simplest form, they are given some leeway, comfort and support.
-Early Help will also be considered to offer an holistic package of support to families experiencing domestic abuse. (see flow chart below).
+In its simplest form, they are given some leeway, comfort, and support.
+Early Help will also be considered to offer a holistic package of support to families experiencing domestic abuse.

-Fortalice provide support around Domestic Abuse and can be contacted on: 0800 2000247 and 01204 365677.
-We can also gain free advice from an Education Psychologist about how best to offer support.
+We can gain free advice from an Education Psychologist about how best to offer support.
 OE Teachers' National Helpline on 0204 513 9990.
-Monday to Friday, 8am-1pm.
-The resources available through encompass are available on their website.
-See flow chart appendices 15.
+Resources are available through encompass on their website.
+See flow chart appendix 15.